Frequently Asked Questions

 How long does Notched Sound Therapy take to work?

 We've reproduced the graph of volume reduction from Lugli, 2009 (1) which illustrates the average volume reduction seen in patients.
 WWN refers to Notched White Noise Therapy, and the other two lines represent control treatments (i.e. non-notched white noise).
 As can be seen, a gradual volume reduction should be expected, which increases with months of therapy.

 Figure 4: Average volume reduction from notched white noise therapy (WWN) vs. control

 Are the effects permanent?

 In general, it is believed that the more hours you spend listening to the therapy and the more weeks you spend using it, the greater the effect will be, and the more permanent the changes will be.
 (4)

-If you only use the therapy for a very short, intense period of time (a couple of days), the volume reduction will not be persistent and will at least partially reverse.
-(3) As such, its important to spend several months listening to the notched sounds.
-This therapy has only recently been discovered and there haven't been multi-year follow-up studies done on patients.
+If you only use the therapy for a very short, intense period of time (a couple of days), the volume reduction will not be persistent and will likely totally reverse over time.
+(3)

-It's possible that if you totally stop using the therapy (after listening to the therapy for several months), your tinnitus volume reduction will be partially reversed (or even completely reversed, although this is unlikely).
-Fortunately, if this occurs, you can simply re-initiate the therapy and reduce your tinnitus volume once again.
+It's possible that if you totally stop using the therapy (after listening to the therapy for several months), your tinnitus volume reduction will be partially reversed (or even completely reversed).
+Fortunately, if this occurs, you can simply re-initiate listening to the therapy and reduce your tinnitus volume once again.